1800s

 https://en.wikipedia.org/wiki/Sony_Mavica

 SONY MVC-5000K - 1990.
-Although we have seen no photos or information about this camera, Dennis van Hall (seeURL below) reports on his web site that he has seen several 5000K versions on auction sites.
+Although we have seen no other photos or information about this camera, Dennis van Hall (seeURL below) reports on his web site that he has seen several 5000K versions on auction sites.
 He says that the K version appears the same as the original MVC-5000, but has several less features features thus may have sold as a less expensive model.

 https://www.digitalkameramuseum.de/en/esvc/item/sony-promavica-mvc-5000k